Water protectors win the battle, but lose the war

 “We like to feed people.
 You can’t stay in a good place with an empty belly or bad food.
 If cops came we’d feed them.” —Antony Page

 Page, however, developed a very different focus while at Rosebud camp, across the river from Oceti Sakowin camp.
-Food, Page learned, wasn’t the primary concern if people didn’t have warm shelters.
+Food wasn’t the primary concern if people didn’t have warm shelters, Page said.
 They had to “get people off the ground,” he said, “or they’re going to die.”

 Page and his wife arrived on Nov.
-1 and said they’ll stay until their job is done.
+1 and said they would stay until their job is done.
 They have enough funding to build 50 to 70 tarpees, he said.
 “We’re here for the long haul.”

 Water protectors are in for the long haul, too, and need more than shelter to keep them warm and dry.

 Joseph Hock has been staying at Oceti Sakowin for months.
-He worked primarily on the frontline, but had to leave after he received felony charges.
-The 51-year-old Michigan native says he’ll be right back to the frontline once the charges are dropped.
+He worked primarily on the frontline, but left after he was charged with a felony after clashing with police.
+The 51-year-old Michigan native said he would be right back to the frontline once the charges are dropped.
 Until then, he’s the head honcho at the donation tent in Oceti Sakowin camp.

 “The frontline was pretty intense, but it was extremely prayerful,” Hock said.
 “But in here I really don’t have as much time to pray as I feel I should, and that’s the hardest part.”